Mahmudulk675/SocialBuddy-Client/README.md

 Live Site:- [https://wonderful-rosalind-ca341b.netlify.app/]

+SocialBuddy is a demo social media app built using React, NodeJs, MongoDB, ExpressJS, Context API, Socket.IO.
+This app contains all the basic functionality of social applications.

 • A social media app to explore all the basic functionalities along with real time chat system!